kkeller39/knowledge-center/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 When selecting the condition, look for a mobile phone icon next to the word “**Supported**,” which indicates that this engagement attribute is applicable for mobile engagements.
 For more information on **creating a new behavior**, [click here](contact-center-management-campaigns-visitor-behavior.html).

-When you are finished defining your visitor behavior, click **next**.
+When you are finished defining your visitor behavior, click **Next**.

 ### Publishing your campaign